Take a look at a detailed history of the Amazon Kindle – not only devices, but also ebooks, services, and subscriptions.

 The Kindle would not exist without the print book, not only in general meaning but the one more specific, and referring to the company which created it.

-The first Kindle e-reader – and everything that happened later – is an effect of Amazon’s success in online retail business.
+The first Kindle e-reader – and everything that happened later – is an effect of Amazon’s success in the online retail business.

 In 1995, Amazon founder, Jeff Bezos, identified five product categories with the highest e-commerce potential: videos, books, compact discs, computer software, and computer hardware.

 Eventually, he decided to focus on books.
-At that time, there was a huge global demand for English-language literature, what combined with relatively low prices and a vast number of available titles made it the most promising category.
+At that time, there was a huge global demand for English-language literature, which combined with relatively low prices and a vast number of available titles made it the most promising category.

 As a result, Amazon launched as an online bookstore and began service in July 1995.